 In the afternoon you will go to Punta Vicente Rock, on Isabela Island.
 The half-collapsed remains of an ancient volcano make for a spectacular setting at this site.
 Awe-inspiring cliffs, blue waters, and wildlife create a Zodiac ride to remember as we search for sea turtles, penguins, fur seals, the flightless cormorant, marine iguanas, marine mammals, and the oddly shaped form of the elusive sun fish.

 Today you will visit the Charles Darwin Research Station.
-You will also be able to visit the tortoise-breeding center and hopefully say hello to one of the island's most famous residents, Lonesome George, and walk through the Charles Darwin Station.
+You will also be able to visit the tortoise-breeding center and walk through the Charles Darwin Station.
 Later, take a bus ride to the Highlands to observe giant tortoises in the wild and walk through a lava tunnel.
 There will also be free time available for shopping.

 Today you will sail north to Genovesa Island.
 Visit El Barranco, also known as Prince Phillip's Steps, named for Prince Philip who visited Galapagos in 1965 and again in 1981, is a steep stairway that leads up through a seabird colony full of Nazca and Red-footed Boobies.
 Once visitors reach the plateau, the trail continues inland and passes more nesting booby colonies in the thin Palo Santo forest.
 You will see Nazca boobies, Galapagos doves, mockingbirds and storm petrels.
 Lucky visitors with keen eyes may catch a glimpse of a Short-eared lava owl stalking petrel along the island's eastern cliffs.
 Excursion options: Hike, Zodiac, or deep water snorkel.